-Enter the following EXEC mode and run the following commands to apply the QoS policy.
+Enter the following privileged mode and run the following commands to apply the QoS policy.

-Command Purpose config Enters the global configuration mode. interface g0/1 Enters the to-be-configured port. [no] qos policy name ingress Applies the QoS policy on a port. name stands for the name of QoS policy mapping. ingressingress means to exert an influence on the ingress. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode.

+interface g0/1 Enters the to-be-configured port. [no] qos policy name { ingress egress} Applies the QoS policy on a port. name stands for the name of QoS policy mapping. ingress means to exert an influence on the ingress. egress means to exert an influence on the egress. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.